awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.setting-capacity.md

-# Setting the Capacity of an Aurora Serverless DB Cluster<a name="aurora-serverless.setting-capacity"></a>
+# Setting the capacity of an Aurora Serverless DB cluster<a name="aurora-serverless.setting-capacity"></a>

 Set the capacity of an Aurora Serverless DB cluster to a specific value with the AWS Management Console, the AWS CLI, or the RDS API\.